SamBuckberry/sambuckberry.github.io/CV.md

 ***

-Teaching Assistant for command line programming and RNA-Seq analysis workshops at BioInfoSummer Conference 2013, Australian Mathematical Sciences Institute and the University of Adelaide.
+Teaching Assistant for RNA-Seq analysis workshops at BioInfoSummer Conference 2013, Australian Mathematical Sciences Institute and the University of Adelaide.

-Teaching Assistant for the Bioinformatics and Scripting Workshops 2013, the University of Adelaide.
+Teaching Assistant for the Bioinformatics Workshops 2013, the University of Adelaide.

-Tutor and Coordinator for undergraduate Biology Peer Assisted Study Sessions (PASS) Flinders University (2010–2011).
+Tutor and Coordinator for undergraduate biology Peer Assisted Study Sessions (PASS), Flinders University (2010–2011).

 ***